Seidel-Michael/ts-serializer/README.md

 - It is possible to deserialize a string to a number type.
 - It is possible to provide a different object as T in the serialize method.
 - It is possible to serialize an abstract type without the type information.
+- It is possible to serialize a property marked as an array that isn't one.